gomorpheus/morpheus-docs/release_notes/current.rst

 SolarWinds
 ^^^^^^^^^^
 - SolarWinds IPAM Integration added
 - Network Pool sync.
-Polls are set on networks in |morpheus| for automated IP allocation and record creation.
+Network Pools can be set on networks in |morpheus| for automated IP allocation and record creation.
-- Optional network pool allocation record sync. ``Inventory Existing`` option syncs all individual ip's records and status, not required for provisioning.
+- Optional Network Pool allocation and record sync. ``Inventory Existing`` option syncs all individual ip's records and corresponding status.
+Inventory is not required for provisioning.
-- Grid and list displays with ip record overlays and color coding for static, available, reserved and transient status
+- Grid and list displays with IP record overlays and color coding for static, available, reserved and transient status.
-- Manual record creation
+- Manual IP Host record creation from Network Pool detail pages.

 AWS Updates
 ^^^^^^^^^^^
-- EKS Cluster creation added
+- EKS Cluster integration added
 - Security Groups can now be viewed and managed from Instance detail Network tab
 - AWS GovCloud US East Region added